By Peter Versteeg

 The scene switches back to the group of people on the ground in the border desert of the United States.
 Suddenly somebody shouts at me: “Hey, what do you think you’re doing!
 Get on the ground, now!”
 And then silence.
 The scene changes.
 The sound of nature awakening.
 The sun sets over the desert.
 And I hear the cranes again.
 I can watch them for hours.

 When the event is over, one of the assistants takes my rucksack and VR-device.
 I walk through a door to enter another waiting room.
 There I pick up my shoes from a closet and go outside after the alarm sounds.

-I didn’t feel proud that I could be present in this scene without becoming personally affected.
+I wasn’t proud of myself that I could be present in this scene without becoming personally affected.
 Neither did I feel guilty about it.
 The tragedy of the liminoid, that voluntary betwixt-and-between time-space of the modern world, is that it shows us that different realities are possible without us being urged to act upon them.
 VR is an enhanced film or theatre experience.
 We are now able to witness/experience a world coming apart and actually feel that we are in dangerous place.
 But we feel it as a bystander, as somebody who is experiencing something very profound, while knowing that everything will be back to normal soon.